tootedom/tomcat-memcached-response-filter/README.md

 A Lazy man's servlet filter for caching responses in memcached.

 What does that mean?
-It's a Java Servlet Filter (or two) that stores the response to a GET request in memcached.
-When a subsequent request, for the same content (i.e the same GET request) is made, the content is retrieved and serviced from memcached; rather than from the `j2ee` application.
+It's a Java Servlet Filter (or two) that stores the response to a GET (or POST/PUT) request in memcached.
+When a subsequent request, for that same content (i.e the same GET request) is made, the content is retrieved and serviced from memcached; rather than from the `j2ee` application.

+One of the ideal use cases for this servlet filter is for a legacy Web Application, which needs to use caching, to allow it to scale during periods of heavy load.
+The Web Application could be being replaced by a collection of small RESTful, stateless, scalable applications; and you need to add caching to the existing application whilst the new services are brought into play.

+The filter is a standard java servlet filter, and has been tested on tomcat 6 (6.0.39), with java 6u65.
+It has also been tested on tomcat-7.0.53 and java 7u55

 ----